BuildABuddha/StardewDailyPlanner/DailyPlanner/README.txt

-﻿#### MevNav's In-Game Daily Planner Mod ####
+﻿#### MevNav's Daily Planner Mod ####

-Current version: 1.1.1
+Current version: 1.2.0
-Last Update: May 15th, 2023
+Last Update: May 24th, 2023
-HUD overlay now hides during cutscenes and screenshots.
-You can also now move the overlay left/right or up/down via Generic Mod Config, in case you have another mod that uses that corner of the screen.
-Please let me know if you find any bugs or have general feedback.
+* Several UI Overhauls.
+Sliders replaced with +/- buttons and "Set" buttons replaced with "Done" buttons on daily plan and checklist.
+* Several overlay settings added, including moving its position and displaying checklist items.
+You can find them in the Mod Config menu.
+* Checklist now has a way to add tasks to it in-game rather than having to edit a .txt file.
+You can still edit that .txt if you want to, though.
+* Plans and checklist are now saved in your save game directory, which allows for unique plans for different save games.
+* Minor controller support.
+Left thumb stick now controls your cursor in the menu.
+Optional controller button in Mod Config menu.
+* Basic support for Mobile Phone mod.
+The "Daily Planner" app, for now, just boots straight into the planner menu, making it a good alternative to a hotkey.

 How to install this mod:
 1) Install SMAPI.